 White Sands is a great destination any time of the year, but as you can see from the table above, summer temperatures can be quite hot.
 Sunrise comes well after opening times May through August so that is an incentive but right after sunrise the temperatures start to rise quickly.
 We have found November through February to be a good compromise on timing and weather.
-If you want to be in the Monument before sunrise during those months there is the early entry option.
+If you want to be in the Park before sunrise during those months there is the early entry option.

 Using a polarizing filter for fun!

 *Daylight Saving time starts the first part of March and ends early November

 One of the picnic areas along the loop road.